 DARK FULL MAKE-UP

-e your skin is of an olive shade (due to sun tan or genetically), you can get away with a full make-up look, during the sunny day.
+Because your skin is of an olive shade (due to sun tan or genetically), you can get away with a full make-up look, during the sunny day.

-I have broken down this idea in two further option
+I have broken down this idea in two further options you could go for:

-look.
+dark lips - for an edgier and alternative look.
 These can be black or any other extremely deep shade of red and purple such as aubergine (picture3).

 As you can see, both full make-up looks work well with either soft blush or deeper strawberry shade.